quicwg/base-drafts/draft-ietf-quic-qpack.md

 A stream that is reset might have multiple outstanding header blocks with dynamic table references.
-When an endpoint receives a stream reset before the end of a stream, it generates a Stream Cancellation instruction on the decoder stream.
-Similarly, when an endpoint abandons reading of a stream it needs to signal this using the Stream Cancellation instruction.
+When an endpoint receives a stream reset before the end of a stream or before all header blocks are processed on that stream, or when it abandons reading of a stream, it generates a Stream Cancellation instruction.
 This signals to the encoder that all references to the dynamic table on that stream are no longer outstanding.
-A decoder with a maximum dynamic table capacity equal to zero (see
-{{maximum-dynamic-table-capacity}}) MAY omit sending Stream Cancellations, because the encoder cannot have any dynamic table references.
+A decoder with a maximum dynamic table capacity equal to zero (see {{maximum-dynamic-table-capacity}}) MAY omit sending Stream Cancellations, because the encoder cannot have any dynamic table references.

 An encoder cannot infer from this instruction that any updates to the dynamic table have been received.